-Please give an explanation of any other federal operating receipts.
+Please explain any other federal operating receipts.

 8.12 Total Federal Government Funds (8.8 + 8.9 + 8.10) This locked question will auto calculate when the Save button is clicked.
 This includes all federal government funds distributed to public libraries for expenditure by the public libraries, including federal money distributed by the state.